2026 European PPE Network Conference

 Conference Theme: Governing the Future

-How should we think of democratic ideals or liberal values in the face of challenges like climate change, geopolitical tensions, or populism?
-What form of governance is best suited to appropriately respond to such challenges?
-What are the economic, political, or moral constraints that such responses should meet?
-The conference will address questions such as these from a philosophical, political, legal and economic perspective.
+- How should we think of democratic ideals or liberal values in the face of challenges like climate change, geopolitical tensions, or populism?

 Submission Procedure:

-Abstracts (max 500 words, in .doc or .pdf format) must be submitted by email to ppe-network-conference-2026@uni-bayreuth.de.
-The email must contain details on all contributors, the title of the abstract, their affiliation and the contact information for the corresponding author.
-Please also indicate whether the author(s) are graduate students.
+Abstracts (max 500 words, in .doc or .pdf format) must be submitted in anonymized form, by email, to ppe-network-conference-2026@uni-bayreuth.de.
+The email itself must contain details on all contributors, the title of the abstract, their affiliation and the contact information for the corresponding author.
+Please also indicate in the email which of the author(s), if any, are graduate students.
 Participants can only send one contribution as first authors, but they can appear as second authors of other contributions.
 Any request for information should be sent to ppe-network-conference-2026@uni-bayreuth.de.

 Important Dates: